Carrie Jones (footballer)

-Carrie Jones (born 4 September 2003) is a Welsh footballer who plays as a midfielder for English Women's Super League club Leicester City, on loan from Manchester United, and the Wales national team.
+Carrie Jones (born 4 September 2003) is a Welsh footballer who plays as a midfielder for Swedish Damallsvenskan club IFK Norrköping and the Wales national team.
 She made her international debut for Wales at the age of 15 in 2019.

 Early life

 Jones was born on 4 September 2003 in Wales to Andrew and Joyce Jones.
 She grew up in Newtown, Powys and has an older sister, Maia, and a younger brother, Ioan.
 She attended Newtown High School.

 Jones began playing football as a child at her grandmother's farm in Powys with her cousins and spent the majority of her youth career playing in local boys' teams.
 She joined her first youth side, Newtown White Stars, at the age of seven.
 She was forced to leave the club after a rule was introduced prohibiting girls from playing in a boys' team until they were 12 years old.
 This rule was eventually rescinded and Jones resumed playing in boys' sides.
 She later played for Berriew Junior Boys.